 - Kombucha from a first fermentation: You’ve brewed your kombucha with the help of your SCOBY and it’s the perfect balance of sweet and tart (step-by-step first fermentation instructions here).

 - Peaches: You can use fresh or frozen peaches to make kombucha (just be sure to thaw frozen peaches first).
+Or for a sweeter flavor, go for white peaches!

 - Maple syrup: We’ll compliment the sweet peaches with a touch of maple syrup, which rounds out the flavors and bring major peach pie deliciousness.